davidagler/howtowritephilosophy/assignments/ep.md

 3. one quotation from those primary sources (include the entire quotation and the citation of this quotation).
 You can use your entry from your PIP paper.
 4. A list of secondary sources you plan on using.
 You don’t need to have read all of these sources.

-A template for the SSS assignment can be found in the [templates](https://github.com/davidagler/howtowritephilosophy/tree/main/templates) folder.
+A template for the EP assignment can be found in the [templates](https://github.com/davidagler/howtowritephilosophy/tree/main/templates) folder.

 ## Sample Rubric